Obadiah Grew: Life

-Unable to comply with the Uniformity Act of 1662, he resigned his living.
+Unable to comply with the Act of Uniformity 1662, he resigned his living.
 His bishop, John Hacket, was anxious to retain him, and gave him leave to preach a month beyond the appointed day (24 August) without conforming; at the end of September he preached his farewell sermon.
 The corporation seems to have continued some allowance to him.
 In 1665, when the alarm of the plague thinned the pulpits throughout the country, Grew, like other nonconformists, began to hold public meetings for worship.
 The enforcement of the Five Mile Act, which took effect on 25 March 1666, compelled him to move from Coventry.
 He returned on the indulgence of 15 March 1672, took out a licence, and, in conjunction with Bryan, founded a presbyterian congregation.
 On the withdrawal of the indulgence (1673) the conventicle was connived at by the corporation in spite of Lord Arlington's remonstrances.

 On Bryan's death (1675) his brother, Gervase Bryan, took his place.
 Grew began to train youths for the ministry, one of his pupils being Samuel Pomfret.
 Captain Hickman of Barnacle, Warwickshire, unsuccessfully appeared as an informer against Grew, claiming a fine of £100 in the recorder's court.
 At length in 1682 Grew, who had lost his eyesight, was convicted of a breach of the Five Mile Act, and imprisoned for six months in Coventry gaol.
 While in prison, and in his retirement from Coventry after his release, he every week dictated a sermon to an amanuensis, who read it to four or five shorthand writers, each of whom got several copies made for use in twenty clandestine meetings.
 On 8 January 1685 nearly two hundred persons were imprisoned at Coventry for frequenting these conventicles.

 James II's declaration for liberty of conscience (11 April 1687) restored Grew to his congregation, who obtained a grant of St. Nicholas' Hall (the 'Leather Hall') in West Orchard, and fitted it up as a presbyterian meeting-house.
 Here Grew officiated till September 1689.
 He died on 22 October of that year, and was buried in the chancel of St. Michael's.